English as a

-The purpose of the ESL courses is to assist student with the development of the language skills they will need in both academic and social settings.
+ESL courses assist students with the development of the English language skills they will need in both academic and social settings.

 Who should take ESL courses?

-All international students other than native English speaking students will complete a language assessment during International Student Orientation.
+Our placement exam will help determine which ESL courses would be helpful to each student’s academic and social success.
+International students other than native English speaking students will complete a language assessment test during International Student Orientation to determine whether ESL courses are necessary for academic success at the college.
 Students who demonstrate proficiency in English will place out of ESL courses.

 Am I required to take any tests such as the TOEFL or the IELTS?

 TOEFL/IELTS scores are strongly recommended, but not required for admissions purposes.
 Once your admission materials are submitted, we will screen your application for any TOEFL, IELTS, or SAT scores and review your transcript to see if you have taken any English courses at other institutions.
 Depending on your prior education as well as the quality of your scores on any of the official language tests, you may be required to participate in a language assessment test (ESL Placement Exam) when you arrive at the college.
 This exam will assess your English language abilities in the areas of writing, reading comprehension, speaking, and listening.